-The T. L. Amiss Water Treatment Facility (WTF), originally built in the early 1930's, is aging and requires significant investment to maintain its original treatment capacity of 90 million gallons per day (MGD).
+The T. L. Amiss Water Purification Facility (WPF), originally built in the early 1930's, is aging and requires significant investment to maintain its original treatment capacity of 90 million gallons per day (MGD).
 This plant takes water from Cross Lake and is the City's primary source of drinking water.

-The T. L. Amiss WTF provides an average of 38 MGD of drinking water on a daily basis.
+The T. L. Amiss WPF provides an average of 38 MGD of drinking water on a daily basis.
 The plant, as currently in place, can treat 78 MGD based on the most current design parameters and regulations.
 While the plant was originally designed for 90 MGD, this capacity has been reduced over the years due to more stringent regulations.
 The 78 MGD treatment capacity is also the total treatment capacity of the plant.
 This means that if one of the redundant treatment processes are out of service for cleaning or repair, this total capacity is likewise reduced.
 While it appears on average that there is adequate capacity to provide drinking water to the citizens of Shreveport, this capacity is stretched considerably during the summer months when the demands can, and have, risen to the total capacity of the plant.
-Last summer for a period of 7 days, the plant operated between 60 and 65 MGD with hourly peaks between 75 and 85 MGD.
-During the month of July the plant operated at 63 MGD on average, just 15 MGD less than the total treatment capacity of the plant.
+In June of 2010, the plant had a peak day of 61 MGD and a peak hour of 92 MGD.
 If one of the main treatment processes had failed during this time, the City might not have been able to provide the customers with all of their drinking water needs.